KuronoSangatsu7/FWD-lab4/README.md

 ## Task

-To practice some Svelte, let us rewrite the task of the previous lab (real-time chat app) using Svelte and SFCs.
+To practice some React, let us rewrite the task of the previous lab (real-time chat app) using React and RFCs.

 Let's start by defining the styles of the application, in the App.css file :